 Do you need to pay stamp duty upfront?

-Stamp duty is regarded as an upfront property cost, so in the majority of cases, most lenders will require you to pay the stamp duty bill in addition to your deposit before you officially buy the property.
-The lender and conveyancer should tell you how to pay for your stamp duty, and depending on your State Government, you’ll have between one and three months to pay it from the settlement date.
+Stamp duty is an upfront property cost so in the majority of cases, most lenders will require you to pay stamp duty along with your deposit when you purchase the property.
+Generally, your lender and conveyancer should advise you how to pay your stamp duty and depending on where you’re buying, you’ll have between one and three months to pay it from the property settlement date.

-In a few situations, a lender will allow you to add the cost of stamp duty to your loan amount, which will increase your total interest repayments.
-But generally, lenders will prefer the upfront method.
+In some situations, a lender may allow you to add the cost of stamp duty to your loan amount which, of course, will considerably increase the total interest repaid over the life your loan.
+But generally, lenders prefer the upfront method.

 Should stamp duty be scrapped?